The Classical World and Spinor Formalisms of General Relativity: SPIN CURVATURE AND WAVE EQUATIONS

-It becomes manifest that the reason for the non-occurrence of geometric Maxwell-Dirac interactions within the $\varepsilon$-framework is related to the weight-valence attributes of the respective Dirac wave functions.
+It becomes evident that the reason for the non-occurrence of Maxwell-Dirac interactions within the $\varepsilon $-formalism is related to the spin-density character of the respective Dirac wave functions.

-A particular procedure for deriving the $\gamma$-formalism wave equations for $\psi_{A}$ and $\chi^{A^{\prime}}$ consists in allowing suitably indexed $\nabla$-operators to act through Eqs.
-(3.116), likewise taking up either the contravariant differential configuration of Eqs.
-(3.65c) or its complex conjugate.
-For $\psi_{A}$, for instance, we thus have the differential relation
+A particular procedure for deriving the $\gamma $-formalism wave equations for the fields of the pair $\{\psi _{A},\chi ^{A^{\prime }}\}$ consists in allowing suitably indexed $\nabla $-operators to act through Eqs.
+(4.107), taking up thereafter either the contravariant differential configuration (4.65c) or its complex conjugate.
+For $\psi _{A}$, for instance, we thus have the differential relation

-Some calculations similar to those for geometric photons performed anteriorly, supply the following contributions to the right-hand side of Eq.
-(3.124):
+Some calculations similar to those for photons performed anteriorly, supply the following contributions to the right-hand side of Eq.
+(4.115):

-and\footnote{It should be noticed that the computation which yields the right-hand side of Eq.
-(3.126) actually absorbs one of the relations (3.55).}